 Article updated January 20, 2025

-Artificial intelligence (AI) is rapidly reshaping how businesses operate, bringing both incredible opportunities and significant risks.
-For small and medium-sized businesses (SMBs), it’s vital to understand the dual role AI plays in driving innovation while potentially threatening data security.
+AI is rapidly reshaping how businesses operate, bringing both incredible opportunities and significant risks.
+For small businesses, it’s vital to understand the dual role AI plays in driving innovation in data protection while potentially threatening data security and security practices.

 Here’s the harsh truth about AI: it is both a friend and foe to your business.
 Let’s explore its advantages, the risks of its adversarial role, potential threats and how you can protect your business.